AADI-234/ML4SCI-GSoC24/Specific Task_3f/Event_Classification.md

-# Specific Task 3a Regression
+# Specific Task 3f Event Classification With Masked Transformer Autoencoders

 ## Task: To  train a Transformer Autoencoder model to classify and distinguish between a signal process that produces Higgs bosons and a background process that does not.
 ---